Who should use this information sheet?

 It is important to establish who the web developer is and in which capacity the web developer is entering into the website development agreement.
 For example, is the web developer an individual or are you dealing with a company?
 It is important to establish who is entering into the agreement or it may be difficult or impossible to enforce if something goes wrong.
 Business or trading names are not proof of a separate legal entity.
 Accordingly, you should ask any individuals you are dealing with under which business structure they operate, and for the details of any company if they are using a separate legal entity.

-The ASIC website (www.search.asic.gov.au/gns001.html) has a search function which allows you to do a quick check of possible company names or relevant numbers to the legal entity such as Australian Business Numbers (ABN).
+The website of the Australian Securities and Investment Commission (ASIC) has a search function which allows you to check ASIC’s Registers for possible company names or relevant numbers to the legal entity such as Australian Business Numbers (ABN).
+This information can also be accessed at the ABN Lookup database which is the public view of the Australian Business Register (ABR).

 What are your obligations?